SpencerDedrick/DiceCalculator/README.md

 # DiceRollApp
+One of my first (mostly) from scratch independent programming projects.

 Dice Rolling App
 This is a dice rolling app  I made for my friends to use.
 There is a text to dice roll element that follows a traditional tabletop RPG format.